-- Antihistamines – Antihistamines are used to treat allergies, but patients with a family history of glaucoma should be careful with taking them, as they can increase their risks for the condition.
+1. Antihistamines – Antihistamines are used to treat allergies, but patients with a family history of glaucoma should be careful with taking them as they can increase their risks for the condition.

 Should You Stop Taking Your Medication?

 If you experience any side effects, should you immediately stop taking your medication?
-Don’t—not until your doctor tells you to.
+Don’t – not until your doctor tells you otherwise.
 Other factors, aside from the medication, could be affecting your vision.
 Your doctor will need to make a complete assessment before they can determine that.
 As such, once you notice changes in your vision after taking medication, you need to see your doctor or vision therapy specialist as soon as possible.

 Knowing the Risks